 The pink color is a fun color.
-It is used to deliver positive energies and it’s used in logos from industries such as the sweets industry, the cosmetics industry, children’s products and even telephone industry.
+It is used to deliver positive energies, and it’s used in logos from industries such as the sweets industry, the cosmetics industry, children’s products, and even the telephone industry.

-Yellow color is known as a color that attracts customers attention, increases their spirit, stimulates mental clients and represents optimism.
+The yellow color is known as a color that attracts customers’ attention, increases their spirit, stimulates mental clients, and represents optimism.

 In general, it is used to represent products or services that are accessible and close to customers.

-Golden it is the color of brilliance, wealth, luxury, prestige and it’s used by brands to show that their products are of superior quality for a particular customer group.
+Golden is the color of brilliance, wealth, luxury, prestige, and it’s used by brands to show that their products are of superior quality for a particular customer group.